otonashixav/solid-flip/README.md

 Sets the `position`, `left`, `top`, `width`, `height` and `margin` properties such that the element is detached from the document flow with `position: absolute` and left where it was when it began to exit.

+### undetachEls

+Clears the `position`, `left`, `top`, `width`, `height` and `margin` properties.

 ### onMount

 Any callbacks run in an `onMount` will run after entering elements have been mounted.

 ## Changelog

+### 0.10.0

+- Added `onEntering`, `onEntered`, `onExiting`, `onExited` listeners.
+Note that while these will be called with arrays, `onEntered` is (currently) always called with single element arrays due to implementation details.
+- Made it possible to use already created elements in `TransitionGroup`, allowed exiting elements to be reentered and added other necessary changes to allow aborting exiting.
+- Made the move integration run before enter, instead of before enter and exit, and delayed the final step of it using nested `onMount`s.
+- Removed `separate`; everything is "separate" now, but exiting elements will be batched before exiting to try to reduce the performance impact of this change.

 ### 0.9.1